olofnebrin/Lyman-alpha-feedback/README.md

 #### M_F_fit:

-This folder contains a Python implementation of the fit to the Lyα force multiplier, as given the paper, as well as related quantities
+This folder contains a Python implementation of the fit to the Lyα force multiplier M<sub>F</sub>, as given the paper, as well as related quantities
 (e.g. the destruction probability).
 An example plot is included too.
 If you use these fits or results in your work, cite [Nebrin et al. (2024)](INSERT).

 #### MCRT_forcemultiplier:

 This folder contains the Monte Carlo radiative transfer (MCRT) data for the Lyα force multiplier, as plotted in Fig. 5 in [Nebrin et al. (2024)](INSERT).
 Each data file is named in a self-explanatory manner with respect to Fig. 5 in Nebrin+ (2024).
-In each file, the first column is a_v*tau_cl, and the second column the force multiplier.
+In each file, the first column is a<sub>v</sub>τ<sub>cl</sub>, and the second column the force multiplier M<sub>F</sub>.
 If you use this data, cite [Nebrin et al. (2024)](INSERT), and [Smith et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015MNRAS.449.4336S/abstract).

 #### H_H_cross_section: